jotavare/jotavare.github.io/docs/x86_assembly_nasm/files/creating_and_writing_files.md

                0101
 ```

-The way we declare `0101` in octal is `101o`.
-We can exclude the leading zeros.
+The way we declare `0101` in octal:
+- Exclude the leading zero `101`;
+- Append a lowercase "o" to the number `101o` to indicate octal format;

 {: .important-title }
-When combining multiple flags using bitwise `or`, as shown in the assembly code, the resulting combination may be represented in octal format for specifying file permissions and behavior.
-In assembly language, octal literals are often denoted by appending a lowercase "o" to the number, such as `101o` in the provided code snippet.
-This notation indicates that the number is in octal format.
+Visual Studio Code usually **shows the value directly** if you hover over the flag or I can check these values directly in [stat.h](https://man7.org/linux/man-pages/man0/sys_stat.h.0p.html).

 ----

 ### **File Permissions**

-File permissions are represented in octal format as follows:

 ```
     S_IRUSR = 0400